dabch/epaper-calendar/README.md

 [DEFAULT]
 URL=https://url.com/calendar/123
 ```
-Replace the URL with you calendar's file and place it alongside the python files.
+Replace the URL with you calendar's URL and place it alongside the python files.